FindoraNetwork/findora-wiki/docs/dapp/01-overview.md

 ## Overview

-The Findora EVM is a Ethereum compatibility layer.
-Therefore, smart contract programming languages (i.e. Solidity), tools (i.e. Remix IDE) and token specifications (i.e. ERC-20, ERC-721, etc.) from Ethereum's EVM platform are all compatible with the Findora EVM.
+The Findora EVM is an Ethereum compatibility layer integrated with Findora's existing UTXO ledger.
+It features full EVM compatibility which means it does not only support smart contract programming languages such as Solidity, but also Web3 tools (e.g. Metamask, Truffle, Remix IDE, etc.) and token specifications (e.g. ERC-20, ERC-721, etc.).
+The two types of ledgers share the same consensus and storage layer.
+Additionally, a new type of atomic internal transfer was implemented to solve the address type incompatibility issue between the EVM addresses and the existing UTXO addresses.
+This allows users to own and control various assets on Findora with versatile approaches for programmable privacy.
+It is a more seamless experience for the users and helps to aggregate the liquidity to Findora.

 The Findora EVM guides below will walk developers through setting up Findora EVM integration tools, deploying a Findora smart contract and launching FRC-20 tokens on Findora EVM.